 We also appreciate being referred for special field trip and guest speaker opportunities that would benefit our students.
 Our students usually have to fundraise for travel costs to regional and international events so corporate donations that can be re-purposed in contests or fundraisers are especially useful.

-Joyce Tam (ICS, Programming, SWAT IT Support)
+Joyce Tam (ICS, Programming, SWAT IT Support) (on leave)

 Courses at DMCI

 ICS2 – Introduction to Computer Science, Grade 10 (Open)

 Students in this computer class will learn how to program ‘apps’ and games using Python, a programming language that is promoted by NASA, Google and the University of Toronto.
 They learn the basic concepts of programming through the analysis of their favourite programs and they will be challenged to see the code behind the computer programs they use every day.
 Students will also have the opportunity to design, plan, debug and fully develop an application for their final project.